Zate/ControlsAssessmentSpecification/control-11/control-11.2.rst

 Metrics
 -------

-* If M2 > 0 then there are traffic flows configured on the device which are not documented in the inventory.
-* If M3 > 0, there are configuration items in the inventory no longer configured in the device's configuration.

 Coverage
 ^^^^^^^^
 .. list-table::

 	* - **Metric**
-	  - | The ratio of undocumented traffic flow configurations to the current total traffic
+	  - | The ratio of undocumented traffic flow configurations to the current total traffic flow configurations.
+If M2 > 0 then there are traffic flows configured on the device which are not documented in the inventory.
-	    | flow configurations
 	* - **Calculation**
 	  - :code:`M2 / M5`